 During the beginning of the year 2018, the ACARBIO team in collaboration with CREA (consiglio per la ricerca in agricoltura) and local farmers, started a project to investigate the best technique to cultivate and manage the Re Fiascone Tomato on the terraces of the Amalfi Coast and surrounding areas.

-The study is conducted by two ACARBIO members, Valeria Fattoruso, entomologist, and Lorenz Frei, landscape architect, with the support of Rosa Pepe of CREA, Stefania Astolfi from University of Bolzano and Mr. Georg Leitinger of University of Innsbruck, in the garden terraces of ACARBIO, located in Polvica, Tramonti.
+The study is conducted by two ACARBIO members, Valeria Fattoruso, entomologist, and Lorenz Frei, landscape architect, with the support of the agronomist Rosa Pepe of CREA, Stefania Astolfi from University of Bolzano and Mr. Georg Leitinger of University of Innsbruck, in the garden terraces of ACARBIO, located in Polvica, Tramonti.

 With two different methods, QBS (biological quality of soil index) which uses insects as biological indicator, and chemical soil analysis, which implies laboratory measurements of PH, nitrogen content, and enzymes, the main idea is to determine what are the effects on planting and farming in the different type of soils, in order to get a clear result that can contribute to sustainable agricultural practice.